-Earlier this week, my co-worker sadly lost the cat she had for 13 years this week.
-My coworker had to come in to work for a meeting, and sadly, the cat had passed away by the time she got home.
+Earlier this week, a friend of mine sadly lost the cat she had for 13 years this week.
+She had to come in to work for a meeting, and sadly, the cat had passed away by the time she got home.
 Apparently the cat was looking worse for the wear over the weekend, but she thought she would at least have one more day in her.
 Needless to say, it’s been a heavy loss.
 Continue reading “All pets go to Heaven – even the ones in the freezer”

 There’s a relatively new apartment building built across the street from our building, and I walk past it on my way to the bus stop.
 This relatively new building has a gigantic rubbish room, and I walk past it every morning.
 Continue reading “Aw, rats (not a Twilight fan fiction post)”

 I work with some chatty people.
 Like, Chatty.
 At least once a day I fall down a tangent trail that started with a legitimate work question, how do you adjust a doctor’s diary, but ends up in a full on discussion of whether a good corn bread recipe has sugar in it (spoiler alert: it does).
 And for someone like me, who hasn’t met a person I can’t swap a story with (I was born to be a grandma, spinning tales), sometimes I get lost for the better part of half an hour, and I have to forcibly remove myself or I will spend my entire shift sharing anecdotes.

 (Hi, I am a blogger) Continue reading “Spoiled milk tales”